 Understanding Congestive Heart Failure

-Holistic veterinarians say congestive heart failure is sometimes reversible.
+Holistic veterinarians say congestive heart failure is sometimes reversible in dogs.

 Dogs don’t experience heart attacks the way humans do, but this doesn’t mean they don’t die of heart disease.
 Heart failure is increasingly common in America’s dogs, with many showing symptoms by age seven or eight.
 Even some young dogs develop congestive heart failure, inheriting the propensity for the disease from their parents.